 The Compensation Committee believes that Company performance is critical in determining an executive's compensation.
 In evaluating performance for 2010, the Compensation Committee reviewed the performance evaluations conducted by each of the executives, and the corporate performance memorandum prepared by Mr. Tanz as well as discussing them directly with Mr. Tanz and Mr. Baker.
 As a result of this review, in which SMG participated, the Compensation Committee determined that the Company's and each of the executive officer's performance was very good during 2010.
-The Compensation Committee also considered the relative value provided by each of the executive officer's towards the success of the Company in 2010, including any special contributions such as Mr. Tanz and Mr. Roche's contribution to the achievement of the financial goals of the Company during 2010, Mr. Schoebel's contribution with respect to the number of properties acquired by the Company during 2010 and Mr. Baker's efforts to bring acquisition opportunities to the Company consistent with his agreement to first offer any retail property located in the United States that he may discover to the Company prior to taking any interest in such property directly or indirectly for his own account or offering such property to any other person, or entity in which he may have a direct or indirect.
+The Compensation Committee also considered the relative value provided by each of the executive officer's towards the success of the Company in 2010, including any special contributions such as Mr. Tanz and Mr. Roche's contribution to the achievement of the financial goals of the Company during 2010, Mr. Schoebel's contribution with respect to the number of properties acquired by the Company prior to taking any interest in such property directly or indirectly for his own account or offering such property to any other person, or entity in which he may have a direct or indirect.
 See "Employment Contracts and Termination of Employment and Change-in-Control Arrangements" of this Executive Compensation section of this Proxy Statement for more information.